open-source-labs/Swell/docs/DEV-README.md

 This should serve as an entry point for any developers who wish to iterate on Swell and therefore, should be kept as up-to-date as possible. **At the end of your iteration, you are strongly encouraged to update this document for future developers.**

-Thank you for your consideration and let's work on making Swell one of the best open-source products to contribute!
+Thank you for your consideration and let's work on making Swell one of the best open-source products to contribute![UpdateContImgs.gif.zip]